ergoCub-HSP/ergocub-navigation/README.md

   >> startWalking
   ```
 ### Navigation Stack Setup
+## ergoCubGazeboV1 -> from image tag `ecub_first_year_demo` (default)
+Type in order each one of the following instruction in a separate terminal:

+* `launch_localization_setup` starts the map server and AMCL.
+* `launch_robot_setup` starts Rviz and necessary ros2 nodes for scan filtering, odometry, TFs and frame projection.
+* `launch_planner_trigger` for synchronizing the nav2 stack BT with the walking-controller.
+* `launch_navigation` launches the rest of the nav2 stack, with the global planner, costmaps and BT navigator
+* `launch_talker` is the node that transforms and converts the global path to the walking-controller.
+* (optional) `ros2 launch ergoCub_ros2 footprints_viewer.launch.py` for viewing the planned footprints on RViz.

+## Stickbot Setup -> from image tag `first_year_demo`
 IMPORTANT: you have to source the proper ros2 workspaces for EACH terminal.
 Type the commands `ros2_setup` and `nav2_setup`.
 Type in order each one of the following instruction in a separate terminal with the commands `ros2_setup` and `nav2_setup`:
 * `ros2 launch ergoCub_ros2 setup_localization.launch.py` starts the map server and AMCL.
 * `ros2 launch ergoCub_ros2 setup_robot.launch.py` starts Rviz and necessary ros2 nodes for scan filtering, odometry, TFs and frame projection.